llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

     * detection of `break` statement for the associated loop:
         * compile error if implicit/explicit `independent`
         * no error if `seq` or `auto`
-        * This is important because clang's implementation does not permit `break` statements for OpenMP loops.
+        * This is important because Clang's implementation does not permit `break` statements for OpenMP loops.
         * In the future when `auto` doesn't always produce a sequential loop, a `break` statement will force it to be